jakeloggins/Clod/readme.md

 * Crouton - a dashboard for controlling devices and viewing their output.

-* Platform Io - manages OTA software updates and changes to the espressif chips.
+* PlatformIO - manages OTA software updates and changes to the espressif chips.

 * Arduino core for ESP8266.